miahbates/miahbates/README.md

 ## Welcome to my page!

-* I previously worked as an oncology nurse in the NHS.:blue_heart::rainbow:
+* I previously worked as an oncology nurse in the NHS. :blue_heart::rainbow:
-* Completed *[Founders and Coders](https://www.foundersandcoders.com/)* full-stack coding bootcamp, and currently undertaking an software development apprenticeship. :seedling:
+* Completed *[Founders and Coders](https://www.foundersandcoders.com/)* full-stack coding bootcamp. 🏋️‍♀️
+* Currently undertaking a software development apprenticeship at [Pebble](https://www.bookpebble.co.uk/).
+We aim to create a platform which provides more flexible, convenient and efficient childcare ecosystem for everyone. :seedling:
 * Check out my repositories for my latest and past projects. :star:
 * Look up *[my profile](https://www.linkedin.com/in/miahbates)* on linked in. :dizzy: